Trial by media

-Trial by Media occurs when intense news coverage influences how the public views a criminal case before the legal system reaches a verdict.
-Social media makes this problem worse through platforms like Twitter, Facebook, and TikTok allow unverified information and personal opinions to spread within minutes, creating a court of public opinion that operates faster than actual courts.
-People form judgments based on headlines, viral posts, and incomplete information rather than evidence presented in court.
-This rush to judgment can permanently damage a person on trial's reputation even if they're later found innocent, and it can pressure juries and judges who may be exposed to biased coverage, undermining the fundamental right to a fair and impartial trial.

 Trial by media is a phrase popular in the late 20th century and early 21st century to describe the impact of television and newspaper coverage on a person's reputation by creating a widespread perception of guilt or innocence before, or after, a verdict in a court of law.
 It is particularly relevant in cases where high-profile individuals stand trial, with the concern that the impartiality of the jury may be compromised by extraneous information, disrupting due process and resulting in an unfair trial.

 Etymology and early use

 The concept was popularized for the first time as Trial by Television in response to the 3 February 1967 television broadcast of The Frost Programme, hosted by David Frost.
 The confrontation and Frost's personal adversarial line of questioning of insurance fraudster Emil Savundra led to concern from ITV executives that it might affect Savundra's right to a fair trial.